 You can also spend some time redoubling your marketing efforts.
 Put together a list of previous clients that you can reach out to for future gigs.
 Spend some time increasing your online footprint by joining a new social network or forum.
 We had put together a list of top 25 Online Photography Communities and Forums for Photographers.
 If you aren't already on LinkedIn, consider joining to meet other photographers in your area.
 You might want to read our article on top eCommerce marketing strategies for your business.

 Governments are working overtime to offset the financial burden of the coronavirus, especially for small business owners.
 You'd be remiss not to research the latest tax breaks and incentives.
 Every bit helps, and maybe you'll even discover a new deduction or rebate that you can use.

 2.Improve your Online Presence

 Use your stay at home time to put together an entirely new blog, YouTube channel, or portfolio website.
-With our handy guide on how to build your portfolio website, you can start today.
 Make sure that the portfolio website builder you choose offers the flexibility, features, and ease-of-use you need to put together a professional portfolio website without requiring any coding knowledge.